MRImagingLab/research/positions.md

 ### Current openings
 - **Postdoctoral Fellow** — AI-enhanced CMR
-- **PhD Student** — Those with an engineering background and a strong interest in our research areas.
+- **PhD Student** —  Engineering background and a strong interest in our research areas.
+- **Undergraduate Student** — Engineering background and a strong interest in our research areas.
 *Send CV to* **csyfc@missouri.edu**.